modin-project/modin/docs/developer/architecture.rst

 Factory Dispatcher
 """"""""""""""""""

-The :doc:`Factory Dispatcher </flow/modin/core/execution/dispatching>` provides IO methods, whose interfaces corresponds to pandas IO functions, and is in charge of routing the IO calls to a factory, which represents the selected execution.
+The :doc:`Factory Dispatcher </flow/modin/core/execution/dispatching>` provides IO methods with interfaces that correspond to pandas IO functions, and is in charge of routing IO calls to a factory corresponding to the selected execution.
-The factory, in turn, contains the specific IO class that it tranfers the calls and all required arguments to.
+The factory, in turn, contains the specific IO class, which it calls with the required arguments.
-The responsibility of the IO class is a parallel read/write from/to a file.
+The IO class is responsible for performing a parallel read/write from/to a file.

 Supported Execution Engines and Storage Formats
 '''''''''''''''''''''''''''''''''''''''''''''''